felipecrs/renovate/docs/usage/security-and-permissions.md

 In certain scenarios, code from the monitored repository is executed as part of the update process.
 This is particularly true during, for example:

+- `postInitTasks`, where scripts specified by the repository are run after initialization
 - `postUpgradeTasks`, where scripts specified by the repository are run
 - when a wrapper within the repository is called, like `gradlew`